Ronnit44/Awak3nBlog/README.md

 #Installation

-1. Clone the repository to your local machine
+1. Clone the repository to your System

 2. Change to the project directory